top of page

 Your Business Funds Our Nonprofit Programs

 Thousand Hills Pet Resort & Gentle Touch Pet Training are programs of Son Care Foundation, Inc., which is a 501c(3) nonprofit organization.
-All profits made from Thousand Hills Pet Resort & Gentle Touch Pet Training go to support our other nonprofit programs, including New Life K9s and Alpha Academy.
+All profits made from Thousand Hills Pet Resort & Gentle Touch Pet Training go to support our other nonprofit programs, including New Life K9s and Son Care Mentoring.
 Your pet's daycare, boarding, grooming, and training help our mission of fostering hope, empowering and saving lives through practical mentorship and the healing power of the human-canine bond!

 You can learn more about Son Care Foundation by visiting www.soncarefoundation.org.